 View the What is CIRTL?
 ISU Graduate College video on YouTube.

-Programming CIRTL offers a range of professional development programs on an ongoing basis.
-These programs include online courses, CIRTL webcasts (CIRTLcasts) as well as others.
+CIRTL Programming and Certificate Levels Programming CIRTL offers a range of professional development programs on an ongoing basis.
+These programs include online courses, CIRTL webcasts

-Annually, a number of grant opportunities are available through CIRTL partnerships.
-Grant Program: CIRTL Evidence Based Teaching / Learning through Community/ and Learning through Diversity
+CIRTL-ISU Teaching as Research Grants Annually, a number of grant opportunities are available through CIRTL partnerships.
+Grant Program: CIRTL Evidence Based Teaching / Learning through

 Several Graduate Student Learning Communities were kickstarted by CIRTL funding at ISU in Fall 2012.
 Because of the success of these GLCs, we encourage other